YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # CAM Overflow
+- layer 2 switch is flooded
-context-addressable memory (CAM) table. no more new MAC addresses can be learned. turn switch into a hub.
+- context-addressable memory (CAM) table.
+- no more new MAC addresses can be learned.
+- turn switch into a hub.

 # VLAN hopping attack 2 methods